Roger Yates: ALF press officer

 In 1983 Ronnie Lee, the co-founder and national press liaison officer of the ALF SG, asked Yates to act as the organisation's northern press officer.
 This coincided with a dramatic change in ALF activity from direct rescue of animals to committing acts of economic sabotage, and in the government and police response to direct action.
 During this period, homes for animals rescued by animal liberationists were drying up, so Yates founded the Rescued Animals Sanctuary Fund.

 In February 1987, he was one of 12 defendants convicted at Sheffield Crown Court, including three ALF SG press officers, after police raided a house in which they found evidence that incendiary devices were being created from fire lighters, batteries, and broken light bulbs.
 Similar devices hidden inside cigarette packets had been used in fur stores and department stores selling fur throughout England and Scotland, with the intention of setting off the sprinkler systems.
 Yates was sentenced to four years' imprisonment for conspiracy to cause criminal damage, while Ronnie Lee received a ten-year term.
 Lee's sentence coincided with the jailing for six and seven years of two defendants in the Ealing Vicarage rape case—where two men raped a woman in front of her boyfriend and father, who were badly beaten—prompting Conservative MP Steven Norris to declare in 1987 that, "sentencing at the moment seems to suggest that a woman's body is less valuable than property or the right of experimenters and mink farmers to live in peace."

 Yates absconded during his trial and spent three years on the run.
 He writes: "While we were getting to the end of the trial our barristers told us that Ronnie [Lee] could expect something like 16 years in jail and the 'lieutenants' in the case, such as Brendan, Vivian Smith and myself, might get 10 years each.
 I was the only defendant with children at the time and I realised we were talking about most of their school years...."
 While on the run, he helped launch the Federation of Local Animal Rights Groups.

-He was arrested in north Wales in 1989 after a bomb exploded in the Senate House bar of Bristol University, an act claimed by the "Animal Abuse Society," an unknown group.
+Yates was arrested in north Wales in 1989 after a bomb exploded in the Senate House bar of Bristol University, an act claimed by the "Animal Abuse Society," an unknown group.
 The attack was followed by a series of car bomb attacks.
 Yates became a leading suspect in the Bristol attack.
 His mug shot was widely distributed and he was arrested within three weeks.
 He appealed to activists from his prison cell in a statement to The Guardian that they take no life-threatening action, in line with ALF policy.
 The car-bomb attacks continued, claimed by the "British Animal Rights Society," another unknown group.
 After a nail bomb attack on a Land Rover, the car's owner, a huntsman, was charged with having blown up his own car.
 He was jailed for nine months, reportedly telling the court that he had done it to discredit the animal rights movement.